 where $\pi(N)$ is the set of $N$-dimensional permutation matrices and $O(d)$ is the set of $d$-dimensional orthogonal matrices.

-In practice, even though most existing approaches resort to some modification of this objective, they nevertheless yield good accuracy for synthetically generated dictionary induction tasks.
-Therefore, here we ask the following questions: Can we find approximate solutions to the Wasserstein-Procrustes objective as per Equation~\ref{WP} that not only minimize the objective, but also yield good accuracy on dictionary induction tasks?
-Can we take existing methods and improve them further by using refinements that optimize the objective in Equation~\ref{WP}?
-Can we find natural scenarios for which we find good solutions?
-We attempt to answer these questions after a thoughtful analysis of the different objective functions used in the literature, following the call from \citet{artetxe2020rigor} for a more fair model comparison.
+In practice, most approaches modify the objective yet achieve good accuracy in synthetic dictionary induction tasks.
+We ask: Can we find approximate Wasserstein-Procrustes solutions (Equation~\ref{WP}) with high accuracy in dictionary tasks?
+Can we enhance existing methods using refinements to optimize Equation~\ref{WP}?
+Can we identify scenarios with good solutions?
+We address these questions by analyzing different objective functions in the literature, adhering to \citet{artetxe2020rigor}'s call for fair model comparison.

-\section{Background.
-Towards a Unifying Framework}
+\section{Background: Towards a Unifying Framework}

-Although there have been attempts to compare different methods proposed for unsupervised dictionary induction \citep{NIPS2019_8836}, we are not aware of a unified description of the important existing methods.
-Different methods are based on different loss functions, which emerge from different hypotheses about the original problem.
-We believe that such a presentation is necessary for further contributions to this field, as all methods have strong similarities and exhibit important differences.
+There have been attempts to compare different methods proposed for the Unsupervised Cross-Lingual Alignment of Embeddings, or UCAE \citep{NIPS2019_8836}, and there have been papers that have tried to generalise the different possibilities one approach could possibly have. \citet{Artetxe2018GeneralizingAI} proposed a framework based on different steps and showed how existent methods would fit in it. \citet{Ruder_2019} described the most general framework for UCAE.
+However, we are not aware of a unified description of the existing methods from the point of view of what is being optimized, namely the loss function.
 We start by analyzing methods based on optimal transport methods, as they are most relevant to our approach.